Apadravya Piercing FAQ Info by APP Certified Piercers in NYC

 2. A professional piercer marks the appropriate entry and exit points with a single-use sterile surgical marker.

-4. Some techniques the piercer may chose to stretch one size to help mitigate bleeding.
+4. Some piercers may use a technique to stretch one size to help mitigate bleeding.

 5. The piercer will then install sterile, implant-certified barbell through the newly created piercing channel and threads on the bead.